BIKE RIDE MAPS –

 Hadrian’s Cycleway route

 Hadrian’s Cycleway is a very popular coast-to-coast route.
 It starts in Tynemouth along the reverse of the C2C cycle route, but then keeps to the Tyne Valley to cross the Pennines.
-The route runs through Carlisle, then heads towards the fells of the Lake District, then heading towards the Cumbrian coast.
-It finishes at Whitehaven at the start of the C2C route.
+The route runs through Carlisle, then heads towards the fells of the Lake District, then heading towards the Cumbrian coast, where it finishes at Ravenglass.

 The Devon Coast to Coast cycle route